Ziyan Wu

 My research interests are computer vision and machine

-learning, with special focus on object detection and
+learning, with special focus on human pose and shape

 tracking, anomaly detection, augmented reality, scene